-Accepting an offer will remove the applicant from all other wait lists except full-time Centers for Gifted Studies.
+Accepting an offer will remove the applicant from all other waitlists with the exception of gifted students who have accepted a seat into a DAP program other than a Center for Gifted Studies.
+If a student accepts a seat in a Center for Gifted Studies, they cannot remain on another Center for Gifted Studies waitlist.
 By accepting, families and students agree to abide by the chosen school's practices.